Ybalrid/SDLo/README.md

 #SDLO

-##a object oriented frontend for SDL
+##an object oriented frontend for SDL

 SDL is a great C library, and I just want to write somes classes to use it in an 100% oriented object style.